AnnaNCS/scheduling_algorithms/README.md

   Rear end - least recently pages
   A Hash where [page number; address of the corresponding queue node].

-+
+"+"
-Belady’s Anomaly
+\nBelady’s Anomaly
-Gives less number of page faults than any other algorithm Efficient
+\nGives less number of page faults than any other algorithm

--
+\nEfficient

+"-"
 More overhead
 Hard to implement as hardware